s2e-lab/SecurityEval/README.md

 # SecurityEval

+## Update
+We updated the dataset with a new version.
+It addresses the following issues:
+1. Typos in the prompt.
+2. Remove the prompt that deliberately ask to generate vulnerable code.

+We have now 121 prompts for 69 CWEs in this version.
+We **did not** change the old result and evaluate for models.
+The new dataset is available in the [dataset.jsonl](dataset.jsonl) file.

+You can find the old dataset and evaluation result in the [v1.0](https://github.com/s2e-lab/SecurityEval/releases/tag/v1.0).

+## Introduction

 This repository contains source code for the paper titled **SecurityEval Dataset: Mining Vulnerability Examples to Evaluate Machine Learning-Based Code Generation Techniques**.
 The project is accepted for The first edition of the International Workshop on Mining Software Repositories Applications for Privacy and Security (MSR4P&S '22).
 The paper describes the dataset for evaluating machine learning-based code generation output and application of the dataset to the code generation tools.

 ## Project Structure